 It's fun and easy to make a DIY cat tree.
 Once you know how to build a cat tree, you can modify it by adding multiple levels, artificial tree branches or carpet and rope around supports to make a DIY cat scratching post.
 Start with the basics and experiment with your own designs to make a cat condo or cardboard cat house, or consider buying ready-made cat trees and scratch posts and customizing them for your pet.

 A basic cat tree isn’t hard to make and doesn’t have to be expensive.
 First, decide where the DIY cat tree will go, so you’ll know how big to make it.
-Search for cat tree plans or visit The Home Depot pet supplies department and look at cat tree towers, condos and other cat furniture for design ideas about how to make a cat tree.
+Search for cat tree plans check out cat tree towers, condos and other cat furniture for design ideas about how to make a cat tree.

-Now cut a piece of carpet a few inches larger than the base, so you can wrap it over the edges and staple it with a staple gun.
+- Cut a piece of carpet remanent a few inches larger than the base, so you can wrap it over the edges and staple it with a staple gun.
 Notch the corners of the carpet, if needed, to make it fold.
 Cover the vertical supports with more carpet before you attach them to the base with wood glue, screws or nails.
 Don’t leave any staples, screws or other items that might harm your cat sticking out.

 Adjust your plan as needed to make your DIY cat tree stable and strong.

-Start with a premade cat tree or build your own cat tree following the directions in step 2.
+Start with a premade cat tree or build your own cat tree following the directions in step 1.
 Then build a simple, wooden box around the base of an artificial tree or other support.
 The base must be heavy enough that it won’t tip over from the weight of the cat when she climbs it.
-Add one or more platforms between the artificial branches, as desired, or cut some artifical tree branches and add them to the cat tree.
+Add one or more platforms between the artificial branches or add some artifical trees around the cat tree.

 Once you know how to build a cat tree, you can modify it to make a cat tree tower.
 Simply add more platforms so your cat can climb higher when he’s ready, just as if he’s climbing a tall tree with multiple branches.
 Stagger the platforms so he can jump between them easily.